Emirates Tops Global Ranking In Safe Travel - UrduPoint

 Emirates Tops Global Ranking In Safe Travel

+Emirates has been rated the safest airline in the world in its response to the COVID-19 Pandemic according to the Safe Travel Barometer

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 16th Nov, 2020) Emirates has been rated the safest airline in the world in its response to the COVID-19 Pandemic according to the Safe Travel Barometer.
+Karachi (UrduPoint / Pakistan Point News - 18th November, 2020) Emirates has been rated the safest airline in the world in its response to the COVID-19 Pandemic according to the Safe Travel Barometer.

 The airline, which has set industry-leading safety standards since the resumption of its operations back in May, has topped the ranks with a ‘Safe Travel Score’ of 4.4 out of 5.0 among 230+ airlines evaluated worldwide.
 The score is based on an independent audit of 26 health and safety parameters evaluating safety protocols, traveller convenience and service excellence announced by airlines.